Great North of Scotland Railway: Aberdeen joint station

 The Limpet Mill Scheme was a line presented in an 1862 bill by the nominally independent Scottish Northern Junction Railway, but supported by the SNER.
 This proposed a 22 mi long railway between Limpet Mill, to the north of Stonehaven on the SNER, to the Great North at Kintore.
 A junction with the Deeside Railway was also planned, over which the SNER unsuccessfully tried to obtain running rights.
-Unpopular, this was given permission by parliament, but the Great North succeeded in inserting a clause that this would be suspended if it obtained an Act by 1 September 1863.
+Unpopular, this was given permission by Parliament, but the Great North succeeded in inserting a clause that this would be suspended if it obtained its own act of Parliament by 1 September 1863.
 The Great North proposed a route, known locally as the Circumbendibus, that was longer but cheaper than the direct route through the Denburn Valley.
-Despite local opposition, the route was approved by parliament in 1863, but was revoked the following year when the SNER obtained permission for a railway through the Denburn Valley.
+Despite local opposition, the route was approved by Parliament in the Great North of Scotland Railway (Aberdeen Junction) Act 1863 (26 & 27 Vict. c. clxiv), but was revoked the following year when the SNER obtained permission in the Denburn Valley Railway Act 1864 (27 & 28 Vict. c. cxi) for a railway through the Denburn Valley.
 The Great North contributed the £125,000 that its Circumbendibus line would have cost and the SNER contributed £70,000 out of the £90,000 it had been prepared to advance the Limpet Mill Scheme.
 The SNER built the double-track railway, culverting the Denburn and digging two short tunnels.
 The joint station opened on 4 November 1867 and consisted of three through tracks, one with a long platform, together with two bay platforms for terminating trains at either end.
 Two lines to the west were provided for goods traffic, and the stations at Waterloo and Guild Street closed to passengers and became goods terminals.
 The line to the north of the station passed to the Great North and the 269 yd long Hutcheon Street tunnel became its longest.